Chapter 15.48

 a.
 A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided;

 b.
-The bottom of all openings shall be not higher than one foot above grade;
+The bottom of all openings shall be no higher than one foot above grade;

 c.
 Openings may be equipped with screens, louvers, valves, or other coverings or devices; provided, that they permit the automatic entry and exit of floodwaters.

-1. Be floodproofed so that below one foot above the base flood level the structure is watertight with walls substantially impermeable to the passage of water;
+a.
+Be dry floodproofed so that below one foot or more above the base flood level the structure is watertight with walls substantially impermeable to the passage of water or dry floodproofed to the elevation required by ASCE 24, whichever is greater;

-6. Applicants of floodproofing nonresidential buildings shall be notified that flood insurance premiums will be based on rates that are one foot below the flood-proofed level (e.g., a building floodproofed to the base flood level will be rated as one foot below).
+d.
+Applicants of floodproofing nonresidential buildings shall be notified that flood insurance premiums will be based on rates that are one foot below the floodproofed level (e.g., a building floodproofed to the base flood level will be rated as one foot below).

 C. Manufactured Homes.

 D. Recreational Vehicles.
-Recreational vehicles placed on sites within zones A1-30, AH and AE on the community’s FIRM shall either:
+Recreational vehicles placed on sites shall either:

 1. Be on the site for fewer than one hundred eighty consecutive days;